anomalyae/thinking/_posts/2024-07-07-Jobs-in-the-age-of-ai.md

 ![Reasons why humans work](/assets/images/reasons.png){: .magnifiable}

-<p class="nevermind"> Some reasons matter more than others, but overall to make ends meet, secure our future, be a part of something and many other reasons loosely related to Maslow's hierarchy of needs.<br> These reasons represent the System Level which then extends to the Execution Level (Job) and the Method Level(Tasks).
+<p class="nevermind"> Some reasons matter more than others, but overall to make ends meet, secure our future, be a part of something and many others loosely related to Maslow's hierarchy of needs.<br> These reasons represent the System Level which then extends to the Execution Level (Job) and the Method Level(Tasks).
 These map to the Why, the What and the How.</p>

 <img src="{{ '/assets/images/Dissection.svg' | relative_url }}">

 <h4 class="section-header">Does Work Stop?</h4>

-<p><a href="https://www.cnbc.com/2019/06/25/author-studies-self-made-billionaires-on-9-things-that-motivate-ultra-rich-to-succeed.html" class="blue" target="_blank"> From post dotcom billionaires interviews</a> to pre-iPhone studies, there is plenty to substantiate the claim that people work, and continue to work long hours when they don't need to.</p>
+<p><a href="https://www.cnbc.com/2019/06/25/author-studies-self-made-billionaires-on-9-things-that-motivate-ultra-rich-to-succeed.html" class="blue" target="_blank"> From post dotcom billionaires interviews</a> to pre-iPhone studies, there is plenty to substantiate the claim that people work, and continue to work long hours, when they don't need to.</p>

 <div style="border: 1px solid #eaeaea; border-radius: 0; padding: 20px; margin: 30px 0; background-color: #fcfcfc; font-family: 'Poppins', sans-serif;">